kevinolega/callcentertrainingtips/_posts/2018-09-17-sing-versant.md

 permalink: /versant/
 author: Kevin Olega
 ---
-> "Is it true that it you don't have to say anything when the timer start you can read the lyrics of the song or any prayer?"
+> "Is it true that you don't have to say anything when the timer starts you can read the lyrics of the song or any prayer?"

 I get this question a lot.